-the killer: "Negroes go on ram- For the students who had been September, 1968, 522 registered time of graduation. page after row."
-Somehow, the arrested at the Illini Union in for the spring semester, 1969. to deal with their cases. wrong.
+HELD."
+The sub-headline was uals. the killer: "Negroes go on ram- For the students who had been September, 1968, 522 registered time of graduation. page after row."
+Somehow, the arrested at the Illini Union in for the spring semester, 1969. wrong.